hperrin/tunnelgram/README.md

 1. When a user logs in, the client takes steps 1-3 of the registration process.
 2. Now that the user is authenticated with the server, the client downloads their encrypted private key and clear text public key.
-3. It then use the key taken from the password hash to decrypt the private key.
+3. It then uses the key taken from the password hash to decrypt the private key.

 * The server never knows their actual password, so it can't decrypt their private key.
 * Therefore, the server also never knows their private key.